 Adobe is now acknowledging its product’s ailment and is officially encouraging developers to “build with new web standards” like HTML 5.
-It is also renaming Flash as Animate CC, which essentially divorces the application from Adobe’s related product of Flash Professional CC.
+It is also renaming it as Animate CC, which essentially divorces the application from Adobe’s related product of Flash Professional CC.

 This allows Adobe to focus its promotion efforts of Flash Professional CC and any other animation products set for release in the future without getting tied up in all of the downsides of its old Flash application.
 With Flash Professional CC already being capable of producing content in HTML 5, it is in a good position to grow as a general animation tool in its own right.
-In fact, Adobe reports that approximately one third of the output created from Flash Professional CC is in the more user-friendly HTML 5.
+In fact, Adobe reports that approximately one third of the output created from Professional CC is in the more user-friendly HTML 5.

-It will take time for websites to completely switch from Flash to other animation tools, and there are certain areas, such as in gaming, where it is still the industry standard.
+It will take time for websites to completely switch from this to other animation tools, and there are certain areas, such as in gaming, where it is still the industry standard.